nisytina/On-the-Map/README.md

 **Install**

 1. clone this repo and open in Xcode
-2.install and run on simulator or connected iPhone or iPad
+2. install and run on simulator or connected iPhone or iPad
 3. trust this app on your iPhone or iPad

 **Features to Add**